rzietkowski/Perfex-CRM-SMSAPI-Module/README.md

 - Verify that your SMSAPI credentials are correct.
 - Check the Perfex CRM documentation for any additional requirements or compatibility issues.

-For further assistance, feel free to open an issue on the [GitHub Issues](https://github.com/isc0de/Perfex-CRM-module-smsapi/issues) page.
+For further assistance, feel free to open an issue on the [GitHub Issues](https://github.com/rzietkowski/Perfex-CRM-SMSAPI-Module/issues) page.

 ## License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the Apache License Version 2.0.
 See the [LICENSE](LICENSE) file for details.